Versace (song): Music video

 The official music video, directed by Gabriel Hart, was released on September 30, 2013.
 It shows Migos and Zaytoven at a luxurious mansion, wearing Versace clothes and accessories.
 The video also features a snippet of Migos' second single "Hannah Montana".
-As of January 2020, it has gained over 34 million views on YouTube.
-Celebrities like Soulja Boy, Rich The Kidd, Zaytoven, and Donatella Versace appear as cameos for the Music Video.
+As of June 2025, it has gained over 41 million views on YouTube.
+Celebrities like Soulja Boy, Rich The Kid, Sean Kingston, Zaytoven, and Donatella Versace appear as cameos for the Music Video.

 Remixes

 Pop singer Justin Bieber also posted a short video online of him rapping to the song.
 A remix followed by a music video was released by professional boxer Adrien Broner.
 American rapper Johnny Polygon, also recorded a remix, which he re-titled "Old Navy".
 Kap G has remixed "Versace" on his mixtape Migo Work.
 American rapper Tyga has remixed "Versace" on his mixtape Well Done 4.
 French rapper Swagg Man also made a remix to the song, as did Austrian rapper Why SL Know Plug, formerly known as Money Boy.